top of page

 Take a wonderful walk through time, and see what local life looked like at the start of the 19th Century in Chéticamp - it’s pretty fun to compare our lives nowadays to that of 200 ago, thanks to all sorts of antiques including Marguerite Gallant’s collection of curiosities exposed in the Trois Pignons’s Museum!
 Gallant was a prominent and beloved local figure who famously collected all sorts of beautiful and sometimes odd artifacts during her lifetime.

 Meanwhile, Elizabeth LeFort’s fascinating rug-hooking talent is truly astonishing, the precision of her work displayed at the Centre will leave you in awe, which is also why the collection at the Trois Pignons Centre is internationally renowned!
-For more information: https://www.lestroispignons.com/en/

-Open Monday to Friday from 8:30am to 4:30pm.
+Open all summer, Monday to Friday from 8:30 am to 4:30 pm.

-3) Saint Peter’s church in Chéticamp
+3) Saint Peter’s church in Cheticamp

-Exploring Acadian culture and history should include a stop to admire the imposing massive French-Canadian neo-classical architecture of Saint Peter’s church.
-Its high rooftop and silver spire can even be seen from as far away as Terre-Noire, which is 15km away from Chéticamp!
-It’s also one of the very few (sand)stone-built churches in Nova-Scotia.
+Exploring Acadian culture and history calls for a stop to admire the imposing massive French-Canadian neo-classical architecture of Saint Peter’s church.
+Its high rooftop and silver spire can even be seen from as far away as Terre-Noire, which is 15km away from Cheticamp!
+It’s also one of the very few (sand)stone-built churches in Nova Scotia.
 The construction started in 1800 and was only completed in 1893!
-With the help of many volunteers and donors contributing whatever they could to help build it, this church was commandeered by Père Fiset, to replace the previous local Acadian church in the Butterau area (which is closer to the foot of the Cape Breton highlands): with the development of Chéticamp’s fishing harbour, a church closer to the population’s activity centre made more sense.
-Wow fact: the stones from this original church are now part of Saint Peter’s.
-Lastly, if you find the door is open, feel free to wander inside to see the church’s impressive interior and magnificent glass-stained windows.
-You won’t be able to help feeling stunned by David Ouellet’s work, a famous architect at the time from Québec - which also explains why the church has some architectural similarities to these that you can find in Québec!
+With the help of many volunteers and donors contributing whatever they could to help build it, this church was commandeered by Père Fiset, to replace the previous local Acadian church in the Butterau area (closer to the foot of the Cape Breton highlands): with the development of Chéticamp’s fishing harbour, a church closer to the population’s activity centre made more sense.

-4) The Interpretive Mi-Carême Centre in Grand-Étang
+4) The whimsical Interpretive Mi-Carême Centre in Grand Étang

-Open Wednesdays, Thursdays, Fridays, Saturdays and Sundays from 10am until 4pm.
 Bonus: our events can be in English or in French, or both!

 5) The Gulf Aquarium and Marine Station (GAMS) in Grand-Étang

-Just across the road from the Mi-Carême Interpretive Centre is the Gulf Aquarium and Marine Station (GAMS) of Grand-Étang!
+Just across the road from the Mi-Carême Interpretive Centre is the Gulf Aquarium and Marine Station (GAMS) of Grand Étang!
 This is a fun place for all ages to explore and learn all about local marine life, with many, many things to explore, discover and experience, thanks to captivating interactive exhibitions and displays and a knowledgeable team of local wildlife and science experts to guide you along the way!

-Let yourself be amazed by the wonders of the Gold of Saint Lawrence… and find out what a starfish feels like - amazing times guaranteed!
-For more information: follow the GAMS Facebook Page
+Let yourself be amazed by the wonders of the Gulf of Saint Lawrence… and discover what a starfish feels like - amazing times guaranteed!

-Open every day except Mondays 10.30 am to 4.30pm.
+Open every day (except Mondays) from 10.30 am to 4.30 pm.

 6) La Bella Mona Lisa Art Gallery in Saint-Joseph-du-Moine